 Whatever your heart desires, go make it happen.

 Have a Netflix binge

-On the surface, staying in-doors and watching TV is exactly what you shouldn’t be doing when you’re on an amazing trip but, guess what, we can’t be in full-on explore mode all the time.
+On the surface, staying in-doors and watching TV is exactly what you shouldn’t be doing when you’re on an amazing trip but, guess what, we can’t be in explore mode all the time.
 It leads to burn-out – something that might be adding to your sense of loneliness.

 When you’re feeling down, finding comfort in favourite tv shows or feel-good movies can be a real mood booster.
 At least once every couple of months I check myself into a hotel room with no purpose beyond a Netflix binge watching session.
 Judge away, but sometimes there’s often nothing more restorative.